kartik-v/mpdf/README.txt

 Fonts
 =====
-I will refer to font names in 2 ways:
+Let us refer to font names in 2 ways:
 "CSS font-family name" - mPDF is designed primarily to read HTML and CSS.
 This is the name used in CSS e.g.
 	<p style="font-family: 'Trebuchet MS';">